Capricorn Records: First incarnation: the 1970s

-Between the time Redding and the Walden brothers purchased the studio property and Phil Walden’s partnership with Wexler, the studio was called the Otis Redding Memorial Studio.
+Between the time Redding and the Walden brothers purchased the studio property and Phil Walden's partnership with Wexler, the studio was called the Otis Redding Memorial Studio.
 Under both names, the space blended into its surroundings and from the outside looked like an old, abandoned storefront with no outside signage among other similarly vacant buildings.
 The inside of the space was reminiscent of a warehouse – high ceilings and open space.

 Jim Hawkins originally designed the main recording studio, and a redesign followed in 1972 by Tom Hidley.
 According to docents at the Mercer Music at Capricorn, the Hidley redesign changed the studio walls from soundproof tiles to walls with a fabric-covered upper half and a stone and wood bottom half.
 Strips of cedar shingles placed strategically throughout the room covered lights and further diffused sound.
 Four echo chambers built under the studio connected directly to the control room to create popular vocal and instrumental echo effects.

-Musicians fondly remember the atmosphere of the studio referring to it as “home” or recollecting that anything could happen or anyone could stop by.
-Elvin Bishop called Capricorn Records “the only thing happening in town that was different from anything in a thousand other towns around the South at the time.”
+Musicians remember the atmosphere of the studio referring to it as “home” or recollecting that anything could happen or anyone could stop by.
+Elvin Bishop called Capricorn Records "the only thing happening in town that was different from anything in a thousand other towns around the South at the time".

 Walden planned to model the studio after Stax Records and FAME Studios by offering an intimate recording experience with state-of-the-art equipment and a backing studio band.
 The Capricorn Rhythm Section provided a distinctive full-band sound to artists or on tracks needing accompaniment.
 Often referred to as CRS, the studio band members were drummer Johnny Sandlin, keyboardist Paul Hornsby, guitarist Pete Carr, and bassist Robert “Pops” Powell.

 When it came time to start recruiting talent, Walden tracked down Duane Allman, a guitarist who he heard on a FAME Studios recording of Wilson Pickett's cover of "Hey Jude," ultimately purchasing Allman's contract.
 Allman would go on to help Walden build what would become the Allman Brothers Band.
 Though the Allman Brothers' 1969 self-titled first release wasn't a best-seller, critics praised the effort for its mixing of country, jazz, blues, and rock genres.
 Music historians cite the group's third release, At Fillmore East, as the impetus of the rise of southern rock as a popular music genre.
 At Fillmore East was the first gold album for both the band and label.
 The partnership would garner more top-charting releases with Eat a Peach, Brothers and Sisters, and Win, Lose or Draw.

 Between the years of 1969 and 1979, Capricorn produced nine platinum albums, seventeen gold albums, and five gold singles.
 Other Capricorn-signed artists had chart-topping songs and albums, but the studio also held sessions for other artists including Razzy Bailey, Martin Mull, the Charlie Daniels Band, and Livingston Taylor just to name a few.

 Other notable Capricorn artists during this era included: